janick/hass-janick-icons/README.md

 Restart home-assistant.

 ## Using
-The icons uses the prefix `janick:`.
+The icons use the prefix `janick:`.

 Example: